Hiro427/creader/README.md

 <details>
 <summary>Script</summary>

-    Be sure to read the script before running it!
+    Be sure to read the install script before running it!

     You will be prompted for sudo access for the last command in the script, to copy the script to your PATH